Roman-HLIS-Cosmology-PIT/HAZARD-simulator/Pipeline test/README.md

+# gcrsim:
-# gcrsim\nA minimal Roman GCR simulation pipeline.
+A minimal implementation of a GCR simulator for the NGRST HLIS pipeline.